 Recall that private or on-premises deployments might be limited in availability, portability, or resource flexibility.
 Migrating to cloud-based deployments can address these limitations, but might not be possible due to legacy architectures, security compliance, or other software requirements.
-In such scenarios, you can build and deploy new applications to cloud environments that have greater flexibility or capability than private or on-premises environments.
+In such scenarios, you can build and deploy new apps to cloud environments that have greater flexibility or capability than private or on-premises environments.

 The following diagram shows an example architecture that demonstrates cloud apps fronting on-premises data infrastructure.

-For deployments in which cloud applications are fronting on-premises data infrastructure, you need secure, low-latency connectivity to minimize the overall application response time for your end users.
+For deployments in which cloud apps are fronting on-premises data infrastructure, you need secure, low-latency connectivity to minimize the overall app response time for your users.
 You can use Cloud Interconnect or direct peering to minimize latency and maximize available bandwidth between your on-premises and cloud environments.
 After connectivity is established, each deployment must have a VPN gateway to secure traffic between the deployments.
-In GCP, Cloud VPN secures traffic with an IPSec VPN connection.
+In Google Cloud, Cloud VPN secures traffic with an IPSec VPN connection.
 Cloud VPN supports multiple VPN tunnels to aggregate bandwidth, and it supports static or dynamic routing using Cloud Router.
 Because security is a critical concern when fronting on-premises data infrastructure, you should configure routes and on-premises firewalls to allow traffic from only specific sets of Google Cloud instances.

 In the cloud portion of such hybrid deployments, the architectural components must include an appropriate load balancer, app hosting infrastructure, a VPN gateway, and a service discovery mechanism.
 The choice of load balancer will depend on the requirements for end-user facing apps.
 For deployments on Google Cloud, Cloud Load Balancing offers support for HTTP(S), TCP, and UDP with a single, globally available, anycast IP.

-In hybrid scenarios like these, you can deploy pods and services on Kubernetes Engine , a managed Kubernetes deployment available in GCP.
-Kubernetes Engine directs outbound traffic to the on-premises infrastructure.
-Kubernetes Engine uses Cloud VPN to secure the traffic, and it uses Cloud Router to configure static or dynamic routes.
-This configuration ensures that only traffic from the Kubernetes Engine cluster traverses the VPN connection.
+In hybrid scenarios such as these, you can deploy pods and services on GKE , a managed Kubernetes deployment available in Google Cloud.
+GKE directs outbound traffic to the on-premises infrastructure.
+GKE uses Cloud VPN to secure the traffic, and it uses Cloud Router to configure static or dynamic routes.
+This configuration ensures that only traffic from the GKE cluster traverses the VPN connection.